KyrillGobber/kue/README.md

 ## How to use
 To not naviagate to the executable location every time, just put the executable into your path and run `kue` in your terminal.

-The app will find your bridge - press the link button and select your bridge from the list, and the setup should be done.
+The app will find your bridges - press the link button and select your bridge from the list, and the setup should be done.

+Kue will save your bridge local address and api key in a file called kue.conf, which is located at the same location as the executable.

 ## What's planned:
 - Add colors to scenes, so you know what to expect for each scene